schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 When you are done developing the Gatling simulation, the next step is to find a way to run these tests every time you need to do so.
 For this task, both Jenkins and Kubernetes can be selected as the main tools.
-The main reason for such a selection is that they allow you to standardize the test platform and minimize potential differences that could appear when running the tests from different developer machines and networks, consequently giving more consistent results across many runs.
+The main reason for such a selection is that they allow you to standardize the test platform and minimize potential differences that could appear when running the tests from different developer machines and networks, consequently giving you more consistent results across many runs.

 A general pipeline plan to run the tests is given below: